Those People Are Looking at Our Women:

 Even when Hollywood is supposedly aiming their entertainment at young audiences, creators can't seem to snap out of this stereotype.
 The film Milk Money depicts middle school boys trying to raise money to hire a prostitute to let them see her naked.
 One of the boys is so popular, he raises money by charging girls in his school for the privilege of wearing his jacket.
-Since dozens of girls line up for the chance, one would think he could get one girl his age to disrobe.
+Since dozens of girls line up for the chance, one would think he could get one girl his age to disrobe for free.
 But he shows no interest in that.
 When he pays an old chick over $100 just to show her boobs, however, he and his friends seem convinced they got their money's worth.

 In the Disney movie Blank Check, a pre-adolescent protagonist becomes rich.
 He then spends the rest of the movie using his new-found money trying to win the heart of a woman who works at the bank.
 Even Roger Ebert had to ask why this boy seems to have no interest in girls his own age.
 The answer, I'm sure, seemed obvious to the filmmakers: why would a boy want to date a member of his own inferior age-group when he can pursue a member of the supreme generation?